 \section{Introduction}

-During DNN training on large datasets or third-party collaborations, there exist concerns about potential malicious triggers injected into the model.
-These intrusions can lead to unauthorized manipulation of the model's outputs during testing, causing what is commonly referred to as a ``backdoor'' attack~\citep{li2022backdoor, doan2021backdoor}.
-To elaborate, attackers can inject triggers into a small portion of training data in a specific manner.
-Attackers may then provide either the poisoned training data or backdoored models trained on it to third-party users, depending on their capabilities \citep{li2022backdoor}.
+While deep neural networks (DNNs) on large datasets and third-party collaborations demonstrate promising performance in various applications, concerns have been raised about potential malicious triggers injected into the models.
+These triggers lead to unauthorized manipulation of the model's outputs during testing, causing a ``backdoor'' attack~\citep{li2022backdoor, doan2021backdoor}.
+In particular, attackers can inject triggers into a small portion of training data in a specific manner, then provide either the poisoned training data or backdoored models trained on it to third-party users \citep{li2022backdoor}.
 In the inference stage, the injected backdoors are activated via triggers, causing triggered inputs to be misclassified as a target label.
-To date, numerous backdoor attack methods, such as BadNets \citep{gu2017badnets}, WaNet \citep{nguyen2021wanet}, label-consistent \citep{turner2019label}, have demonstrated strong attack performance.
-These methods consistently achieve high attack success rates while maintaining a high accuracy on clean data within mainstream DNNs.
+In the existing literature, many backdoor attack methods have been developed and demonstrate strong attack performance, e.g., BadNets \citep{gu2017badnets}, WaNet \citep{nguyen2021wanet}, and label-consistent \citep{turner2019label}.
+These methods can achieve high attack success rates while maintaining a high accuracy on clean data within mainstream DNNs.